topquark22/morseR24/README.md

 ![MOSFET board](img/mosfet-board.jpg)

 The next circuit uses a 555 to generate a tone that is sent to an audio jack.
-It uses a regular Nano3 and external radio (not shown).
+The Morse signal is sent to pin 4 (active low reset) of the 555 to turn the tone on and off.
+This configuration uses a regular Nano3 and external radio (not shown).
 In this configuration it might be useful to remove and disable the radio, because it's mainly just a Morse tone generator.

 ![Tone generator](img/audio-board.jpg)